clocklimited/TeaGame/README.md

 The Dealer of a game can be one or many players who are exempt.
 If there are multiple dealers, then the deck is split between them and non-exempt players take a card from each dealer.

-All exemptions are cleared on the Monday morning of every week.
+All exemptions are cleared on the first Monday morning of every month.

 ## Set Up
 The loser of any previous games..
 "The tea making loser" (dealer) shuffles and fans the cards out to be chosen.